dekstop/hot-history-import/readme.txt

 The bandwidth to download ~70GB in OSM history files.

-Lots of disk space -- in late 2015 it takes about 150GB in temp files (can be deleted after import), and 80GB for the database (can be reduced after import, depending on your needs).
+Lots of disk space -- in late 2015 it took about 150GB in temp files (can be deleted after import), and 80GB for the database (can be reduced after import, depending on your needs).
+By early 2017, this has grown to 250GB temp storage, and 180GB for the DB.

 It then takes about a day for the full import.
 Key performance bottlenecks are disk scans/seeks, although CPU can be a bottleneck during the initial parsing stages.